franklsm1/redux-saga-shopping-cart/README.md

 # Redux Saga Shopping Cart Example
-Took the shopping cart example from the [redux-saga repo](https://github.com/redux-saga/redux-saga/tree/master/examples/shopping-cart) and turned it into a standalone Node.js app with additional redux-saga functionality and features.
+Took the shopping cart example from the [redux-saga repo](https://github.com/redux-saga/redux-saga/tree/master/examples/shopping-cart) and turned it into a standalone Node.js app with additional redux-saga functionality and features as well as major refactoring for ease of understanding.

 __Install [Yarn](https://yarnpkg.com/en/)(a better npm):__

 Run `npm install -g yarn` to install Yarn globally if not done already

-__Available Scripts:__
+__Install all the dependencies:__

+`yarn install`

+__Then use one of the available scripts:__

 In the project directory, you can run: